California’s Central Coast is a bit of a mystery to many travelers.

 Sans Liege Wines

-Located in the hip Tin City area–which has a number of tasting rooms of notable Paso Robles wineries, food shops, and more–Sans Liege Wines is the brainchild of Curt Shalchlin.
+Located in the hip Tin City area–which has several tasting rooms of notable Paso Robles wineries, food shops, and more–Sans Liege Wines is the brainchild of Curt Shalchlin.
+With his wines at Sans Liege, Curt sources fruit from around the Central Coast and aim to embrace New World innovation and the heritage of the Rhone Valley.
 He is also part of the beloved Fableist wines.
-With his wines at Sans Liege, Curt sources fruit from around the Central Coast and aim to embrace New World innovation and the heritage of the Rhone Valley.

-Also in Tin City and just around the corner from Sans Liege Wines, is Desperada.
-Valia From is the winemaker and founder and she’s sourced fruit from some of the most renowned vineyards in the region.
-The Sauvignon Blanc and Chenin Blanc are among our favorites but be sure to try the full gamut of wines they’re pouring when you visit.
+Also, in Tin City and just around the corner from Sans Liege Wines is Desperada.
+Valia From is the winemaker and founder, and she’s sourced fruit from some of the most renowned vineyards in the region.
+The Sauvignon Blanc and Chenin Blanc are among our favorites but be sure to try the whole gamut of wines they’re pouring when you visit.

 Beyond Wine In Paso Robles